KsaRedFx/Koa-ConsoleLogger/README.md

   Optional.
 Controls the order of fields printed for each request.
 Keys must match properties from ICKLParameters.
 If you create your own parameters function you'll have to extend this type

 - errorDataKey?: string
   Optional.
-Name of the property on Error instances that holds extra error fields (default: `data`).
+Name of the property on Error instances that holds extra error fields (default: `log`).
 The logger will read `Error[config.errorDataKey]` if present.

 - extraParamsFn?: TCKLParamsFn
   Optional.
 A function to compute or augment extra parameters for each log entry